benjaminvdb/presentations/TMRL/PITCHME.md

     * Academia: F1-score, no system or team requirement
     * Industry: interpretable by non-CS employees

----
+---?image=assets/academia_industry.png&size=contain

+#### Hybrid system

+- We'll likely encounter more situations where rules can work
+- How to combine statistics and rule-based approaches?

+#### Walmart's Chimera

+- System for continuous classification of product categories
+- Statistics- and rule based classifiers in parallel

+---?image=assets/walmart_chimera.png&size=contain

+#### Villena-Román et al. 2011

+- Statistics and rule-based approaches in sequence
+- Rules used to fix mistakes in machine learning output

+---?image=assets/hybrid_system.png&size=contain

 #### Conclusions and Future Work
 * Generating training data can be very hard
 * Rule-based systems might prove useful
-* How to combine rule-based and statistical methods?
+* How to best combine rule-based and statistical methods?